Fostering a culture that empowers individuals

 Establishment of Career Counseling Office

-A new career counseling office has been established to assist employees in resolving their career concerns and problems, and to help them move on to their next challenge.
-Employees with national certification as career consultants serve as consultants and provide a wide range of consultation services,including career planning, skills development, improvement of the work environment, and concerns about work roles and duties.
+In 2024, a career counseling office was established to help create an environment encouraging employees to take the initiative regarding their own careers and progress to the next step.
+Nationally certified employees serve as career consultants on a wide range of themes, including career planning, skills development, improvements to the work environment, and concerns about work roles and duties.

 Pick-Up Topic